 Ferrari: Formula 1 season got off at a snail’s pace 28 January, 2014 Kimi Raikkonen – Ferrari F14T Less than 40 laps in four hours.
 That’s the outcome so far after a morning of testing, which would be seen as a good enough total if it was just for one car.
 However, that’s the sum total for all five cars that ventured onto the Andalusian track.
 Only five, because the other four spent the whole morning in their garages.
 Therefore the 2014 Formula 1 season could be said to have gotten off at a snail’s pace, which is fairly predictable.
 This years cars are almost completely new and obviously, especially right at the start, it takes longer to control all the systems that are more complicated than in recent years.
 The F14 T was no exception, as Kimi Raikkonen made his second Prancing Horse debut this morning.
 The Finn had to stop his first installation lap when the engineers instructed him to cut the engine as a precaution and then he completed two more trouble free ones before noon.
 Then in the early afternoon, he started to string a few consecutive laps together.
 (Ferrari) Subbed by AJN.
 Tweet Related NewsAlonso on duty first as Ferrari focuses on engine in BahrainWere Ferrari sandbagging with the F14T during Jerez testing?Domenicali: Solid starting point which we must now exploit as much as possibleFerrari: We were able to do a good number of lapsAlonso: Real excitement is not in the simulator, its out on track in a real car in front of fansFerrari: We have a very big potential to make progress and that’s encouragingFerrari interested in innovative McLaren suspensionAllison: Kimi might not say much, but he knows what to say to make the car quickerRaikkonen: The cars are much slower?
-It’s pointless making comparisons with the pastF1 teams agree date for first 2015 test scott duane Thank god they had their LaFerrari test car running in the new power train at Fiorano, good start compared to everyone else!
+It’s pointless making comparisons with the pastVettel first Ferrari test not breach of contract scott duane Thank god they had their LaFerrari test car running in the new power train at Fiorano, good start compared to everyone else!